CircuitSetup/Remote/README.md

 #### <ins>Button assignment settings</ins>

+##### &#9193; Holding O.O/RESET when Fake-Power off

+This selects what happens when you hold the O.O or RESET button for 2 seconds when Fake-Power is off:

+- _adjusts display brightness_: O.O increases display brightness, RESET decreases it.
+- _takes/releases control of TCD Fake Power_: O.O takes over [TCD Fake-Power control](#controlling-tcd-fake-power), RESET releases it.

 ##### &#9193; Pressing O.O when Fake-Power on

 This selects what happens when you (briefly) press the O.O button when Fake-Power is on: